elisoncrum/piipan/docs/update-deps.md

 One consequence is that Dependabot PRs can not be directly used to update our dependencies.
 They can only merely alert us that we must manually run the process below.

 ## .NET 3.1 compatibility
-Careful attention when .NET 5 packages are available while [we are targeting .NET 3.1](./adr/0009-continue-to-use-net-core-3-1.md).
+Carefully consider newly available .NET 5 packages while [we are targeting .NET 3.1](./adr/0009-continue-to-use-net-core-3-1.md).
 We've found they are _not_ backwards compatible.
-Any packages with the `Microsoft` prefix should be left at the `3.1.x` version; e.g., `Microsoft.Extensions.Http`.
+Any packages with the `Microsoft` prefix should likely be left at the `3.1.x` version; e.g., `Microsoft.Extensions.Http`.

 ## Manual steps
 1. For each affected source/test tree (e.g., directory with a `.csproj`), run: